minvws/nl-covid19-notification-app-coordination/architecture/International Interoperability.md

 ## Key Stuffing

 In theory it could happen that we send only a few files from a few infected persons to the gateway.
 To ensure that a compromised gateway wouldn’t be able to link keys so it can track persons across multiple days, the same stuffing rules as applied domestically are applied before we upload them to the Gateway.
-In addition to the stuffing we currently do, we should also randomize regions of interest, so real keys are indistinguishable from stuffed keys.
+In addition to the stuffing we currently do, we should also randomize countries of interest, so real keys are indistinguishable from stuffed keys.

 # Privacy Considerations